pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Options:
       -p, --parameter parameter  Optional multiple method parameters of form name=value
-      -i, --interactive          If set, INSTANCENAME argument must be a class and user is provided with a list of instances of the class from which the instance to delete is selected.
+      -i, --interactive          If set, INSTANCENAME argument must be a class rather than an instance and user is presented with a list of instances of the class from which the instance to process is selected.
       -n, --namespace <name>     Namespace to use for this operation.
 If defined that namespace overrides the general options
                                  namespace